Jahsbaby/Weather-project/README.md

 ## About the Project

-This **Weather App** is a simple yet functional web application built using **HTML**, **CSS**, and **JavaScript**.
+This **Weather App** is a simple, efficient yet functional web application built using **HTML**, **CSS**, and **JavaScript**.
 It allows users to get current weather information based on their location or by entering the name of a city.
 The app fetches real-time weather data and displays it in an intuitive, easy-to-understand format, including details like temperature, humidity, and weather conditions.
 The design is responsive and works seamlessly across devices.

 ## Features